-Jimmy’s older brother Billy Mizen, CEO of For Jimmy, writes:
+Jimmy’s older brother Bill Mizen, CEO of For Jimmy, writes:

-“As the Master’s Charity, For Jimmy would love to offer members of the Merchant Taylors’ Company the chance to engage in our work and provide opportunities for our young people of Lewisham.
+“As the Master’s Charity, For Jimmy would love to offer members of the Merchant Taylors’ Company the chance to engage in our work and provide opportunities for young people in Lewisham.

-“Since the charity formed in 2009, For Jimmy has always given young people opportunities outside of their school and communities, to expand their learning and understanding of what lies ahead of them in their adult life as future leaders and change-makers.
+In addition For Jimmy has always given young people opportunities outside of their school and communities, to expand their learning and understanding of what lies ahead of them in their adult life as future leaders and changemakers.
 These opportunities have ranged from gaining an understanding of the political landscape with tours of The Houses of Parliament, City Hall and visits to Number 10.
 Our young people have also got the chance to get to grips with technology at Google and Twitter and to learn about the role of big business and the world of finance at Mayer Brown, BlackRock and Waverton Investment Management.

 “I actually changed my mind about what I wanted to be in the future after we had the tour of the building.
 At first, I wanted to be a mechanic or to work with animals, but now I want to do something like be a lawyer or work with computers.”